ajafri2001/zoomba-highlighter/README.md

 I have aimed to make the entire project as simple as possible.
 The code is intentionally left open-ended to accommodate future changes, so any additions should (hopefully) not require refactoring.

+Sometimes if you can't see codemirror being initialized either reload, left click or reload from the pinned extension, either one of them should work, WILL FIX THIS LATER

 ### How to Run:

 1. Clone the repository.